Topic: Nature

 Written on August 31, 2016 at 5:44 am, by

 Join the UW Program on Climate Change and Friday Harbor Laboratories for this two-part public lecture followed by refreshments and conversation featuring Stephen Warren and Kyle Armour on Wednesday, September 14, 2016 from 7:00 to 9:00 pm at the Friday Harbor Labs Dining Hall.
-Climate of the Antarctic Ice Sheet presented by Stephen Warren, UW Most of Antarctica Continue Reading
+Climate of the Antarctic Ice Sheet presented by Stephen Warren, UW Most Continue Reading

 SJPT’s Island Dispatch